arcanereinz/typeorm-model-generator/README.md

 - added `--generateBigintTransformer` to convert bigint <=> number when reading and writing to the database
 - also map `bigint <signed|unsigned> to number`

+- added `--cascade` to add cascade option to property definitions based on user input

+- added `--generateValidators` to add class-validator constraints to property definitions based on column properties

+- added `--smartStrictMode` to add optional chaining (?.) to property type that are nullable or has default or is auto-increment or foreign key

 - **WARNING:** Use `--generateBigintTransformer` with caution since this can cause 32-bit/53-bit overflows when coverting to/from 64-bit integers.

 - **NOTE:** TypeORM tranformers cannot be used on auto-increment columns therefore it is not generated for identity columns.